ASSESSING SOCIETAL BENEFITS AND ECONOMIC IMPACTS

 SUMMARY

 Long-term investments in a pan-AOSS (Arctic Observing System of Systems) require understanding of how local, regional, European and global society may benefit from Arctic observations.
-The overall objective of this Work Package is to assess the societal benefits of the pan-AOSS and our Pilot Services building on the Arctic Observations assessment framework developed by SAON in the framework of the ASM (Arctic Science Ministerial) process.
+The overall objective of this Work Package is to assess the societal benefits of the pan-AOSS and our Pilot Services building on the Arctic Observations assessment framework developed by SAON (Sustaining Arctic Observing Networks) in the framework of the ASM (Arctic Science Ministerial) process.

 We will assess the benefits as follows: (i) direct and broader induced monetized and non-monetized benefits to economic sectors and local, regional, European and global communities, including improvements in resilience, (ii) benefits for the service provider (e.g. cost reduction, efficiency improvement), and (iii) new scientific knowledge on local and remote impacts of the Arctic environmental change.
-The work package will further combine estimates from the Arctic with activities in the GEO-Value group.
-We will address the evaluation of benefits listed in the findings and recommendations of the European Polar Research Programme elaborated by EU-PolarNet.

 We specifically aim to: